pipermerriam/devcon2-token/README.md

 # ERC20 Compliance

-The contract is ERC20 compliant, but it somewhat abuses the specification.
-Your *balance* is actually the integer representation of the `sha3(identity_string)`.
-If you want to transfer your token to a different address and you are using something that supports the ERC20 standard then the `_value` parameter must to your full account balance for the transfer to work.

-Each address may only ever be in posession of one token so you cannot send your token to an account that already has a token.
+The contract is ERC20 compliant with the additional constraint that each address may only ever be in posession of one token.
+This means that you transferring your token to an account that already has a token will fail.

 ## Additional Functions

-The contract also implements the following functions which mirror their ERC20 functions except they use a `bytes32` for the value.
+The contract also implements the following functions which mirror their ERC20 functions except they exclude the value parameters since it is always `1`.

-* `function transfer(address _to, bytes32 _value) returns (bool success)`
+* `function transfer(address _to) returns (bool success)`
-* `function transferFrom(address _from, address _to, bytes32 _value) returns (bool success)`
+* `function transferFrom(address _from, address _to) returns (bool success)`
-* `function approve(address _spender, bytes32 _value) returns (bool success)`
+* `function approve(address _spender) returns (bool success)`

 And the following events which mirror the ERC events.